 3. What’s your greatest challenge in continuing to humanize business?

-4. What’s your next strategy to ensure customer satisfaction?
+4. What’re your next steps to ensure customer (patient) satisfaction?

-5. What are some ways you are or plan to keep staff engaged and satisfied to deliver customer excellence?
+5. What are some ways you are or plan to keep employees engaged and satisfied to deliver customer excellence?